Between Feb. 2 and Feb. 21 of this year, 31 NBA players were traded.

 For more behind-the-scenes coverage of trades, we asked NBA players what it’s like to hear their name in rumors and we asked NBA executives to walk us through how trades are negotiated and completed.

-Business, Business, Featured, Top, Trades, Al Harrington, Anthony Morrow, Cameron Payne, Dahntay Jones, Doug McDermott, Iman Shumpert, Jamal Crawford, Joffrey Lauvergne, JR Smith, Russell Wesbrook, Taj Gibson, Zach Randolph, Atlanta Hawks, Chicago Bulls, Cleveland Cavaliers, Dallas Mavericks, Golden State Warriors, Los Angeles Clippers, New York Knicks, Oklahoma City Thunder
+Business, Business, Evergreen, Top, Trades, Al Harrington, Anthony Morrow, Cameron Payne, Dahntay Jones, Doug McDermott, Iman Shumpert, Jamal Crawford, Joffrey Lauvergne, JR Smith, Russell Wesbrook, Taj Gibson, Zach Randolph, Atlanta Hawks, Chicago Bulls, Cleveland Cavaliers, Dallas Mavericks, Golden State Warriors, Los Angeles Clippers, New York Knicks, Oklahoma City Thunder